 The New Version

 The recipe has evolved more than the quality of seafood.
 I’ve also incorporated flavors that I learned throughout my culinary explorations.
 Like the addition of capers and pimento.
 Pimento has a sweetness that I find to pair well with seafood.
-I use it in my crab cakes.
+I use it in my Maryland Crab Cakes.
 I also like it in my potato salad (recipe coming soon).

 Capers have a briny taste that I think adds savory or tartness for lack of a better work.
 It’s similar to vinegar.
 While I wouldn’t use vinegar in this particular recipe, I like the quality the capers add.
 Fresh parsley is another new addition that brings freshness to the salad.
 The other components are traditional.